 There doesn't appear to be any regional limitations to the policy, with customers who successfully exchanged their MacBook Pro models residing in the United States, UK, Canada, Brazil, Spain, Australia, and other countries.
 It also doesn't appear to matter if the Mac is covered by AppleCare+ to qualify.

 Eligible customers that wish to press their luck may visit any Apple Store, or supposedly select Apple Authorized Service Providers.
-Booking a Genius Bar appointment through the Apple Support
+Booking a Genius Bar appointment through the Apple Support website is recommended.

-In an internal memo obtained by MacRumors, Apple has informed Genius Bar employees and Apple Authorized Service Providers that it is actively working to rebuild worldwide supply of top case assemblies with batteries for Mid 2012 and Early 2013 models of the 15-inch MacBook Pro with Retina display.
+Update: In an internal memo obtained by MacRumors, Apple has informed Genius Bar employees and Apple Authorized Service Providers that it is actively working to rebuild worldwide supply of top case assemblies with batteries for Mid 2012 and Early 2013 models of the 15-inch MacBook Pro with Retina display.

 Apple's memo says, effective July 26, service inventory of top case assemblies with batteries are now available for new repairs.
 The directive adds that MobileGenius, the service and support tool that Genius Bar employees use on the iPads they carry around, has stopped presenting messages about delayed repairs.